can1357/c2switcher/README.md

 9. **Filtering**:
    - Burst protection: Skip if `usage + expected_burst ≥ 94%`
    - Cool-down: Prefer accounts with 5-hour usage <90%
-   - Window priority: overall window is used while it has headroom, opus only once overall is exhausted
+   - Window priority: overall window is used while it has headroom, sonnet only once overall is exhausted

 10. **Round-robin**: Accounts with similar drain (±0.05 %/hour) rotate fairly